Present Continuous Tense: When And How To Use It!

 • It is raining heavily outside.

-We can use it in a context when the work might not be going on at the time of speaking, but it is under process in the present time.
+ii) Something is happening in the present time but not at the time of speaking: We can use it in a context when the work might not be going on at the time of speaking but is under process at present.

 For example, “My brother is writing a non-fiction book”.